Mathijs-Bakker/vim-zoom/README.md

 Zoom lets you zoom a split - making it full window.
 And zoom out to go back to your initial layout.

 It's ideal to read all the messages in your quickfix window in full screen.
-Focus on that part of a window that you want to concentrate on.
+Focus on that part of a window you want to concentrate on.
 Get rid of the noise.

 ## Installation
 Use your favorite plugin manager and in install it like you normally would do.
-Then add your own keymapping.

 Eg:
 ```